This may be exactly what you need whether you're just starting out or you're a salty ol' vet.

 There is one more resource you can use to manage the freelance frenzy and make your life easier...

-You can use Hectic to reduce your mental load by automating tasks in your freelance business.
+You can use Moxie to reduce your mental load by automating tasks in your freelance business.

 Sure, there are loads of tools and software solutions out there to help you run your business.
 But why not simplify your business?
 Rather than paying for and learning to use a confusing patchwork of tools, why not use one solution that can keep you on deadline and thriving with minimal stress?

-And because the Hectic team are freelancers themselves, they’re even sharing this guide to starting and growing your freelancing career.
+And because the Moxie team are freelancers themselves, they’re even sharing this guide to starting and growing your freelancing career.

 People often don’t get the mental health services they need because they don’t know where to start.
 Hopefully these tips and resources will help you improve your freelance career and your health.

-Learn more about Hectic, a single digital workspace with all the tools needed to start, manage, and grow a freelancing business.
+Learn more about Moxie, a single digital workspace with all the tools needed to start, manage, and grow a freelancing business.